MicoBledsoe/holbertonschool-system_engineering-devops/0x01-shell_permissions/README.md

 To set all permissions to rwx for everyone on a file named hello: chmod 777 hello

-### Section 5: Contributions
-#```markdown
-#### Contributions

-Contributions to this project are welcome!
-To contribute, please follow these steps:
-- Fork the repository.
-- Create a new branch with your feature: `git checkout -b my-new-feature`.
-- Commit your changes: `git commit -am 'Add some feature'`.
-- Push to the branch: `git push origin my-new-feature`.
-- Submit a pull request.

 ## Collaborators
 Mico Bledsoe - LinkedIn(www.linkedin.com/in/micobledsoe)